 Going into the season, only a handful of pre-fall movies had Oscar potential; critics and guild groups kept them in the conversation over the long haul.
 They include Wes Anderson's well-wrought hit "Grand Budapest Hotel," which gains points for lush period but loses some for comedy.
 The March Fox Searchlight release was the highest-grossing indie of 2014 and remarkably, stayed in Academy voters' minds and took home the Best Comedy Golden Globe and five BAFTA awards, which could repeat Oscar night.

 Similarly, Richard Linklater's "Boyhood" (IFC) earned critics' kudos for its daring and unique 12-year time travel.
 The small-scale indie--and summer hit-- sustained itself over a year, from January's Sundance through the long awards slog.
-So far, so good, as "Boyhood" keeps racking up key wins such as Best Film from the New York and Los Angeles Film Critics and the Best Drama at the Golden Globes.
-Both films scored with critics groups, SAG and the Golden Globes.
+So far, so good, as "Boyhood" keeps racking up key wins such as Best Film from the New York and Los Angeles Film Critics and BAFTAs and Best Drama at the Golden Globes.
 Also emerging from Sundance with stellar reviews was intense crowdpleaser "Whiplash," starring breakout young star Miles Teller and character veteran J.K.
 Simmons, who leads the supporting actor contenders.

 Breaking big at both Venice and Telluride, followed by NYFF closing night, was Alejandro González Iñárritu's scabrous and exhilarating showbiz comedy "Birdman," starring superb acting contenders Michael Keaton, Edward Norton and Emma Stone (all are collecting key nominations and awards).
 Keaton won the comedy Globe and Critics Choice Award, and "Birdman" scored the Guild trifecta with wins at SAG (ensemble), PGA and DGA.
-Telluride debuted three lit adaptations: writer Nick Hornby and director Jean-Marc Vallee's film version of Cheryl Strayed's "Wild," a mother-daughter drama starring strong actress contenders Laura Dern and Reese Witherspoon (Searchlight); and Weinstein Co.'s World War II code-cracking thriller "The Imitation Game," starring a blazing Benedict Cumberbatch with ace support from Keira Knightley.
-All three are gaining momentum with critics groups and SAG.
+Telluride debuted three lit adaptations: writer Nick Hornby and director Jean-Marc Vallee's film version of Cheryl Strayed's "Wild," a mother-daughter drama starring Oscar contenders Laura Dern and Reese Witherspoon (Searchlight); and Weinstein Co.'s World War II code-cracking thriller "The Imitation Game," starring a blazing Benedict Cumberbatch with ace support from Keira Knightley.

-Toronto brought yet another period Brit biopic (catnip for Academy voters: see "The King's Speech") from Working Title/Focus Features, James Marsh's "The Theory of Everything," a two-hander boasting superb performances from Eddie Redmayne --as another genius, physicist Stephen Hawking-- and Felicity Jones as his equally heroic wife Jane.
+Toronto brought yet another period Brit biopic (catnip for Academy voters: see "The King's Speech") from Working Title/Focus Features, James Marsh's "The Theory of Everything," a two-hander boasting superb performances from Eddie Redmayne --as another genius, ALS-suffering physicist Stephen Hawking-- and Felicity Jones as his equally heroic wife Jane.
 Redmayne has won the Globe drama, SAG and BAFTA awards, which usually foretell an Oscar win.
-Other performances earned plaudits at TIFF and strong reviews: Jake Gyllenhaal as a Travis Bickle-esque sociopathic news videographer in Open Road's "Nightcrawler" from writer-director Dan Gilroy, and Julianne Moore as a college professor with Alzheimer's in "Still Alice," which became a must-see the second it was acquired by SPC.
+Other performances earned plaudits at TIFF and strong reviews: Open Road's "Nightcrawler" from writer-director Dan Gilroy, and Julianne Moore as a college professor with Alzheimer's in "Still Alice," which became a must-see the second it was acquired by SPC.
 Opening nighter "The Judge" (Warner Bros.) yielded mixed reviews overall but positive notices for Robert Duvall in the supporting title role.

 A strong opening nighter at the New York Film Festival was the much-anticipated mystery thriller from David Fincher, "Gone Girl" (Fox), starring Ben Affleck and Rosamund Pike, which earned kudos from many critics and went on to score with audiences.
-Fincher failed to land a DGA nod, and the film wound up only nabbing a Best Actress nod for Pike.
-Paul Thomas Anderson's free-wheeling adaptation of the 70s-set Thomas Pynchon novel "Inherent Vice" was met with critical acclaim and small box office and two Oscar nominations, for Adapted Screenplay and Costumes.
+Fincher failed to land a DGA nod, however, and the film wound up only nabbing a Best Actress nod for Pike.
+Paul Thomas Anderson's free-wheeling adaptation of the 70s-set Thomas Pynchon novel "Inherent Vice" was met with critical acclaim, small box office and two Oscar nominations, for Adapted Screenplay and Costumes.

 Both opened well in limited release on Christmas Day.
-Finally Indie Spirit Award nominee "Selma" only mustered Best Song and Best Picture nominations under sustained attacks on its historical accuracy; in the intense race for Best Actor, Cooper land Carell scored the last two spots at the expense of Gyllenhaal, Oyelowo and Fiennes.
-Both may wind up Best Picture contenders.
+Finally modest-scale Indie Spirit Award nominee "Selma" only mustered Best Song and Best Picture nominations under sustained attacks on its historical accuracy; in the intense race for Best Actor, Cooper and Carell scored the last two spots at the expense of Gyllenhaal, Oyelowo and Fiennes.

-Among the usual late-year entries not booked on the fest circuit, original writer James Lapine and "Chicago" director Rob Marshall's lavishly entertaining Disney version of Stephen Sondheim's fairy tale musical "Into the Woods," yielded a supporting actress slot for Meryl Streep, logging a record 19 nominations.
+Among the usual late-year entries not booked on the fest circuit, original writer James Lapine and "Chicago" director Rob Marshall's lavishly entertaining Disney version of Stephen Sondheim's fairy tale musical "Into the Woods" yielded a supporting actress slot for Meryl Streep, who has logged a record 19 nominations.

-Also scoring in tech categories--including a 12th nomination for cinematographer Roger Deakins-- was director Angelina Jolie's late-breaking World War II survivor story "Unbroken," which was savaged by some critics and snubbed by both SAG and the Golden Globes.
+Scoring in three tech categories--including a 12th nomination for cinematographer Roger Deakins-- was director Angelina Jolie's late-breaking World War II survivor story "Unbroken," which was savaged by some critics and snubbed by both SAG and the Golden Globes.

 Nominations are listed below in alphabetical order, with my winner picks in bold.